Joe-Rstats/Books/README.md

-# R & Stats Books and Websites
+# R & Stats Books and Websites that I think are good.

 ## Contents